aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/series/_index.md

 ```

-Represents the data of the chart series.
+Represents the Y values of this chart series.

 **Returns:**
 java.lang.String